-- 1. Earth [help] - a.
-General description of the site:
+- 1. Earth [help] - General description of the site: Project site contains flat land for agriculture as well as rolling hills with a mix of conifers and grasses.

-(circle one): Flat) rolling, hilly, steep slopes, mountainous, other d.
+(circle one): Flat, rolling, hilly, steep slopes, mountainous, other d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
 If so, describe.

 - b.
 What is the steepest slope on the site (approximate percent slope)?
-Less than 5%. - c.
+20% - c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
 If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils.